shjchan/DecompFlux/README.md

 E. Reference
 Chan,S.H.J. and Ji,P. (2011) Decomposing flux distributions into elementary flux modes in genome-scale metabolic networks.
 Bioinformatics, 27(16), 2256-2262.
 Feist,A.M. et al. (2007) A genome-scale metabolic reconstruction for Escherichia coli K-12 MG1655 that accounts for 1260 ORFs and thermodynamic information.
 Mol.
 Syst.
 Biol., 3, 121.

+F. Version History
+Version 3, updated on 2014 Nov 27
+-changed function inputs to allow easier use for COBRA user (just input the COBRA model and the flux distribution will do the job).
+-changed subroutine's name in a way easier to be understood.
+Version 2, updated on 2014 Mar 20
+-added support for COBRA user
+Version 1, updated on 2012 Jun 29
+-First publish in GitHub

 Please cite the paper if you has used the algorithm in your publication.
 I earnestly hope it can help you.
 Please feel free to contact me if you have any question.